skbiditoiletrizz327/iux-the-skid/README.md

 ### Conclusion
 The evidence is overwhelming: Iux is nothing more than a skid and a scammer who relies on others' work while profiting from it.
 His incompetence and unethical behavior have been exposed time and time again.
 Let this be a warning to anyone thinking of working with him.

+### And thats why I ultimately decided to leak the Full Legion Soruce